Our guide to proper coffee bean storage methods

 But roasted beans are a lot fussier and extended periods in coffee bean storage, even when well-packed, will reduce the flavors in the cup.
 So you’ll likely end up purchasing freshly (or at least, recently) roasted coffee beans.
 However, these beans are more volatile if you don’t store the coffee properly.

 How do coffee beans go bad?

-It is important to properly store coffee beans, especially after they have been roasted.
+It is important to store coffee beans well, especially after they have been roasted.
 Why is that?
 To understand how delicate your coffee beans’ aroma and taste really are, you should find out how it comes about, what leads to its flavors, and what happens to turn aromas ‘bad’.

 Once you roast your coffee beans, the oils that contain the flavors and aromas come are expelled from the bean.
 You can see this because the oils are visible on the surface of the bean.
 After a few days without proper coffee bean storage, these aroma-carrying oils turn rancid because of exposure to the air, and the coffee flavor is degraded to the point that you no longer discern the delicate aromas.

 Freshly roasted beans also expel gasses that are the product of the roasting process.
 After about a week, these gasses dissipate so you will have to make sure the carbon dioxide is vented properly, either through special bags or by opening the canister.